nicolashuberIT/cows/README.md

 ### Introduction

 `COWS` was built on an Arduino Mega platform.
 The individual components are described in the paper, the programming is based on C++.
 The system can measure the line tension at various points on the paraglider using load cells.
 Based on these measurements, an assessment of the danger potential of a situation is made several times per second.
 This works by means of rules and limit values, which were determined in an empirical study under laboratory conditions.
-The system is to be regarded as a first prototype and serves as a platform for advanced models.
+The system is to be regarded as a first prototype and serves as a platform for future development efforts.

 ### Architecture